michael2012z/BitBible/markdown/KJV/files/Job.md

 6. That thou enquirest after mine iniquity, and searchest after my sin?

-7. Thou knowest that I am not wicked; and there is none that can deliver out of thine hand.Thou…: Heb.
-It is upon thy knowledge
+7. Thou knowest that I am not wicked; and there is none that can deliver out of thine hand.

-8. Thine hands have made me and fashioned me together round about; yet thou dost destroy me.have…: Heb. took pains about me
+8. Thine hands have made me and fashioned me together round about; yet thou dost destroy me.

 9. Remember, I beseech thee, that thou hast made me as the clay; and wilt thou bring me into dust again?

 10. Hast thou not poured me out as milk, and curdled me like cheese?

-11. Thou hast clothed me with skin and flesh, and hast fenced me with bones and sinews.fenced: Heb. hedged
+11. Thou hast clothed me with skin and flesh, and hast fenced me with bones and sinews.

 12. Thou hast granted me life and favour, and thy visitation hath preserved my spirit.